pughlab/cbioportal-documentation/pages/import-example.md

 General values for the whole cancer study.
 This is used to make all the stable identifiers and the metadata for all different data files.

+Next, we add some case lists.
+These allow sets of samples to be explored through the web front end.

     case_lists:
       all:
         name: 'All'